balderdashy/sails/lib/EVENTS.md

 <!--

-This can be omitted for now-- it really shouldn't be used in userspace.
+This can be omitted for now- it really shouldn't be used in userspace.
 May be deprecated, API may change.
 Please do not use.